featurehub-io/featurehub-dotnet-sdk/README.md

 ## Changelog

+- 2.1.5 - FeatureHub 1.5.6 is not returning the name of the feature and this is causing the 2.1.4 to version to break.
 - 2.1.4 - Bump dependencies version.
 Update source repository reference.
 - 2.1.3 - logging support (see below) and fixing of the backoff for the eventsource (it was randomly increasing the time, making features go out of date)
 - 2.0.0 - client side evaluation support for feature strategies